If you’re pregnant and looking for a list of baby items for newborns that are eco friendly you’ve come to the right place.

 Speaking of washing your hands 50 kajillion times a day, hand sanitiser is a goddess-send when you’ve got a newborn baby.
-All those nappy changes and wanting to keep germs away from your little one means you’re constantly needing to clean your hand some way or another.
+All those nappy changes and wanting to keep germs away from your little one means you’re constantly needing to clean your hands some way or another.

-12. Bio D Washing Powder
+12. Bio D washing powder

-One thing no-one mentions when you get pregnant is how your laundry load is going instantly, as if by magic, quadruple and then quadruple again the second that baby comes out of your body.
+One thing no-one mentions when you get pregnant is how your laundry load is going to instantly, as if by magic, quadruple and then quadruple again the second that baby comes out of your body.
 That’s just one baby, too, heaven help you if you have multiples! 😳

 If you’re looking for the best eco friendly washing powder then, look no further than Bio D. It’s the only UK washing powder that ticks all the ethical boxes in one go – vegan, cruelty-free, UK made, minimal plastic, sustainable palm oil sourcing and biodegradable.
-It’s also brilliant on reusable nappies if my Ultimate Guide To Cloth Nappies has inspired you to try cloth bumming your newborn.
+It’s also brilliant on reusable nappies if my Ultimate Guide To Cloth Nappies has inspired you to try cloth-bumming your newborn.

 The hope for most mothers, and almost certainly the kind of mothers wanting to do things ethically and with biological normativity in mind, is that they will be able to exclusively breastfeed their newborn baby, at least up to the 6 months minimum recommended by the World Health Organisation.
 Things don’t always go according to plan when it comes to breastfeeding, though.
 It may be natural but it’s far from easy for most women and support and access to specialist knowledge for new mothers in the UK is woefully inadequate.
 No wonder then that we have some of the lowest breastfeeding rates in the world, with 80% of women stopping breastfeeding before they want to.

-14. Nappy Changing Backpack
+14. Nappy changing backpack